-Facial biometrics are already being used at dozens of U.S. airports and cruise terminals, by those who see the technology as a major benefit to travelers - both because of a faster and more efficient travel experience, as well as a more accurate security process.
+Facial biometrics are already being used at dozens of U.S. airports and cruise terminals by those who see the technology as a major benefit to travelers - both because of a faster and more efficient travel experience, as well as a more accurate security process.
 However, many members of the public and various advocacy organizations have expressed concerns about the rapidly expanding use of facial recognition.
 These stakeholders have raised issues around privacy, equity and civil liberties, as well as the potential for unregulated "mass surveillance."

-Public-facing biometrics are already used in various forms at the Port of Seattle's aviation and maritime facilities, such as 1) CLEAR, a private company providing an option to those customers who want expedited screening at U.S. Transportation Security Administration (TSA) checkpoints to voluntarily supply their biometric data in order to verify their identities, 2) cruise lines who offer expedited boarding to those travelers who voluntarily supply their biometric data in order to verify their identities, and 3) CBP's use of biometrics at Seattle-Tacoma International Airport (SEA)1 and onboard one of the Port's cruise partners2 to validate international traveler identities.
-CBP will also use facial recognition technology to screen almost all arriving passengers once SEA's International Arrivals Facility (IAF) opens in the coming year.
+Public-facing biometrics are already used in various forms at the Port of Seattle's aviation and maritime facilities, such as 1) CLEAR, a private company providing an option to those customers who want expedited screening at U.S. Transportation Security Administration (TSA) checkpoints to voluntarily supply their biometric data in order to verify their identities, 2) CBP's use of biometrics at Seattle-Tacoma International Airport (SEA) to validate departing international traveler identities, and 3) Norwegian Cruise Line use of biometrics on ship while docked at Pier 66 to validate the identities of disembarking passengers.
+CBP will also use facial recognition technology to screen almost all arriving international passengers once SEA's International Arrivals Facility (IAF) opens in the coming year.